NyansapoGH/PLASTIC-WASTE-SEGREGATION/README.md

 ```bash
 pip install -r requirements.txt
 ```
-then, you run the jupyter file to  build and train the Model
+then, you run the jupyter file`ResNet50 Jupyter.ipynb`  to  build and train the Model

 then finally, you run the code by typing the command below in your terminal to test the streamlit web app
 ```bash